rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Attended a meetup (including virtual)
 - participated in a private Rust community (e.g., work Slack, private messages)

+> **justification**
+> We'd like to get a picture of _how_ people participate in the Rust community
+>
+> TODO separate issue management, docs, etc. from code contribution?
+> TODO possibly multiple questions for past month, past year, ever, + would you like to do

-Have you tried but failed to complete any of the following?
+### Have you tried but failed to complete any of the following?

 - GH issue (Rust)
 - GH PR (Rust)